Foxborough, Massachusetts

 Foxborough is a town in Norfolk County, Massachusetts, United States.
-Located in the Greater Boston metropolitan area, it is about 22 mi southwest of Boston.
-The population was 18,618 at the 2020 census.
+Located within the Boston metropolitan area, it sits approximately 22 miles (35 kilometers) southwest of the city in Massachusetts' MetroWest region.
+As of the 2020 census, the population was 18,618.

 "Foxborough" is the official spelling of the town name per local government, but the abbreviated spelling "Foxboro" is common and is used by the United States Postal Service.

-Foxborough is the site of Gillette Stadium, home of the New England Patriots of the National Football League and the New England Revolution of Major League Soccer.
+Foxborough is the location site of Gillette Stadium, home of the New England Patriots of the National Football League (NFL) and the New England Revolution of Major League Soccer (MLS).